Jomsaruj/KU-safety-place/README.md

 # KU-safety-place

-Visit our web application at: https://cryptic-plains-93811.herokuapp.com
+* Visit our web application at: https://cryptic-plains-93811.herokuapp.com
+* Visit our API swagger tool at: https://kuplace.herokuapp.com/ku-place/ui/

 A web application that aims to help students who have to travel in Kasetsart University at night to find the safest route to their destination by providing some useful information such as, the amount of light in a particular area(measure with light sensor), the number of security guards in the area, and the amount of PM2.5 in the area.